-Examples of incorporated vendor types, professional fees to these vendors do NOT require a 1099.
+Examples of incorporated vendor types, professional fees to these vendors do NOT require a 1099 (except to attorneys).
 (Perkins is an S-Corporation, so no need to send us 1099-MISCs.)

-Form W-9 (Rev. December 2014) Department of the Treasury Internal Revenue Service Request for Taxpayer Identification Number and Certification Give Form to the requester.
-Do not send to the IRS. е 2.
-Name (as shown on your income tax return).
+Form W-9 (Rev. November 2017) Department of the Treasury Internal Revenue Service

+Request for Taxpayer Identification Number and Certification

+Give Form to the requester.
+Do not send to the IRS.

+► Go to www.irs.gov/FormW9 for instructions and the latest information.

+1 N ame (as shown on your income tax return).
 Name is required on this line; do not leave this line blank.
-Business name/disregarded entity name, if different from above Print or type c Instructions on page Individual/sole single-membe X Limited liability Note.
-For a si CLC company.
-Enter the tax classification (C=C corporation, S=S corporation, P=partnership) Corsingle-member LLC that is disregarded, do not check LLC; check the appropriate box in the line above for cation of the single-member owner.
-4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Exempt payee code (if any) Exemption from FATCA reporting code (if any) (Applies to accounts maintained outside the U.S.)
+2 B usiness name/disregarded entity name, if different from above Print or type. heck appropriate box for federal tax classification of the person whose name is entered on line 1.
+Check only one of the illowing seven boxes.
+4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): X Individual/sole proprietor or single-member LLC Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) ► C or S Exempt payee code (if any) Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
+Do not check LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of the LLC is another LLC that is not disregarded from the owner for U.S. federal tax purposes.
+Otherwise, a single-member LLC that is disregarded from the owner should check the appropriate box for the tax classification of its owner.
+Exemption from FATCA reporting code (if any) ecil Other (see instructions) ▶ (Applies to accounts maintained outside the U.S.) 0 F 4. datas tambén dan di adia di adia di adia da and address (authors)

 Since 2011, the IRS has required you to exclude any payments you made by credit card, debit card, gift card or PayPal from Form 1099-MISC.
-Any amounts you paid using these specified methods of payment must be reported to the IRS, not by you, but by the issuing card company using Form 1099-K. You do not need to report these amounts on Form 1099-MISC.
-For more information about these rules, please visit: www.irs.gov/form1099k.
+Instead, the issuing card company is required to report the information using Form 1099-K. Visit the IRS's website for more information about these rules.